Please note the following information

-When administration of medications is required, the following policy must be followed:
+When administration of medication is required, the following policy must be followed:

 1. The parent or guardian must provide a written request for the administration of the prescribed medication at school.

 2. A written order must be provided to the school from the private physician stating the diagnosis or type of illness involved, name of drug, dosage, and frequency of administration.
-Forms for the doctor maybe obtained from the school nurse.
+Forms for doctors may be obtained from the school nurse.